 Also, female mosquitoes have been found to be more attracted to pregnant women than others, and people infected with the malaria parasite appear to attract the most insects during the period of the parasite’s life cycle.
 In addition, some people seem to give off a different scent to others.
 This new study suggests a genetic basis for this different scent as well.

 With all this in mind, we are here protect you and your family from these annoying pests and vector borne illnesses.
-Our standard barrier spray eliminates between 85-90% of mosquitoes and adult ticks on contact.
+Our standard barrier treatment eliminates between 85-90% of mosquitoes and adult ticks on contact.
 And we fully back up this guarantee!
 If you haven’t set up your 21-day treatment schedule this summer, please contact us.
 And, don’t forget to spread the word — we offer an excellent referral program for your assistance in helping others “Fight the Bite!”
 We want you and your neighbors to enjoy their time outside this summer!